dutke/cell_detection_AI/README.md

     %cd ./cell_detection_AI
     %pwd # display: /content/drive/MyDrive/Colab Notebooks/cell_detection_AI

+    # The 2 last lines are here to save the changes on your Google Drive directly.

+    drive.flush_and_unmount()
+    print('All changes made in this colab session should now be visible in Drive.')
 ```

-2. Then you need to download the *Darknet network*.
+3. Then you need to download the *Darknet network*.
 You can do it from this [git.](https://github.com/AlexeyAB/darknet) or,  if you want to do it directly in Google Colab to save the *darknet* folder in your Drive with the easiest path, execute the command lines **below** at the beginning of your notebook.

 ```
     !git clone https://github.com/AlexeyAB/darknet